NeilSWells/iolairPanelMeter_DC_V2/README.md

 ## Electrical noise

 To test for any issues with electrical noise, I hooked the displays up in turn to an elderly 8Ah AGM battery to provide a clean 12v power source.
-The oscilloscope was set to capture the original Chi Tai meter and then the scales were kept the same to compare it to both the V1 and V2 boards.
+The oscilloscope was set to capture the effect on the 12v source of the original Chi Tai meter.
+The scales were then kept the same to compare it to both the V1 and V2 boards.

 Chi Tai ammeter